 Children and teens can experience tension-type or migraine headaches.
-Among school age children ages 5 to 17 in the U.S., 20% (10.3 million) are prone to headaches.
-Approximately 15% of these kids experience tension-type headaches and 5% are coping with migraines.
+Among school age children ages 5 to 17 in the U.S., 20 percent (10.3 million) are prone to headaches.
+Approximately 15 percent of these kids experience tension-type headaches and 5% are coping with migraines.

 Chronic or frequent headaches can be tough to handle — and are even harder to understand when you are young — especially if you do not know anyone else who has them.

 By the time they reach high school, most young people have experienced some type of headache.
-Fortunately, less than 5% of headaches are the result of serious disease or organic problems, such as a tumor, abscess or head trauma.
+Fortunately, less than 5 percent of headaches are the result of serious disease or organic problems, such as a tumor, abscess or head trauma.

 Most headaches are tension-type, the result of good and bad stress, sleep issues, or, in a few instances, environmental or food triggers.
-About 5% of recurrent headaches will be diagnosed as migraine.
+About 5 percent of recurrent headaches will be diagnosed as migraine.

 One of the most frustrating aspects of chronic headaches is the stress factor.
 Avoiding a known trigger is usually easier than avoiding stress.
 Young people want to do well on tests and in school, and they want to attend important events.
 But anticipating a math quiz or musical recital, or eagerly looking forward to a party or being in the school play, can result in anxiety or excitement.
 And, for some kids, this leads to a headache.

 Up to 4 percent of children do have their first headaches before they reach elementary school, and they may not yet know how to describe pain.
 If a young child has been crying or not eating, or has been inexplicably restless or irritable, consult with your doctor about finding the source of discomfort or pain.